pollinations/pollinations/pollinations-react/README.md

 npm install
 ```

-3. Start the development server:
+3. Run the development server:

 ```bash
 npm run dev
 ```

-### Publishing

-To publish the package to npm, run:
+4. Publish the package:

 ```bash
 npm publish --access public
 ```

-## License
+## 📜 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.

 ---